dotnet/fsharp/docs/reusing-typecheck-results.md

 We already create the TC graph in `main1` and we are able to dump it (in Mermaid) via the compiler flags.

-So we can do the following:
-- force-gen and save the graph
-- append all the extra compilation info (basically, the compilation arguments string)
-- before doing the retypecheck, detect if there is any change to above:
-  - if so, skip the retypecheck
-  - otherwise, apply some algorithm to get the graph diff.
-The result should be the list of files for retypecheck (just ignore it for now)

-This will allow to skip a huge part of the compilation in the scenarios like reopening Visual Studio for a project when nothing has changed.
+That means we can force-gen and save the graph which will allow us to skip retypecheck if we detect that the graph is not changed.
+We should also track all the compilation information (the argument string).

-This step is largely technical without big observable benefits, but will require the necessary msbuild hooks to communicate the intermediate files folder towards fcs.exe, add time-based and hash-based cache invalidation logic, and involve necessary tests which will include the `clean` and `rebuild` tests to make sure the cache be easily invalidated on demand.
+This step won't bring big observable benefits, yet it will create necessary MSBuild hooks to communicate the intermediate files folder towards the compiler, add time-based and hash-based cache invalidation logic, and create testing rails which will include the `clean` and `rebuild` tests to make sure the cache is easily invalidated on demand.

 **Stage 2 - skip retypecheck for some files**

 In `main1`, we do unpickling (= deserializing) and pickling (= serializing) of the code.
 This currently happens on the module/namespace basis.

-So in the stage, we will fully implement pickling and unpickling of all typechecked files (`CheckedImplFile` per file as well as all other outputs of `main1` which cannot be cheaply re-created like `topAttrs` and `CcuThunk`).
-Parts of the pickling/unpickling can reuse the primitives already existing in TypedTreePickle and built upon them.
-This is likely the biggest amount of work expected.

-Then we can save acquired typecheck information to the intermediate folder after the typecheck - and for the files not needing retypecheck as per graph diff, skip the phase, instead restore the typecheck info.
+In this stage, we will fully implement pickling and unpickling of all typechecked files (`CheckedImplFile` per file as well as all other outputs of `main1` which cannot be cheaply recreated like `topAttrs` and `CcuThunk`).
+Parts of the pickling/unpickling can reuse the primitives already existing in `TypedTreePickle` and built upon them.
+So we can save acquired typecheck information to the intermediate folder after the typecheck - and for the files not needing retypecheck as per graph diff, skip the phase, instead restoring the typecheck info.

-This will hugely benefit the scenarios when only the edge of the graph is affected (think one test in a test project).
+This is likely the biggest amount of work expected but it will hugely benefit the scenarios when only the edge of the graph is affected (think one test in a test project).

 **Stage 3 - reduce signature data generation**

 In `main3`, we encode signature data in the assemblies.

-Since we'll have typecheck graph at this point, we can detect its "edges" - files which nothing depends on.
-Those don't need to include signature data, hence we can skip the encoding step for them.

-Here, the gain largely depends on the type of the project, but this would be anyway a good move in the direction of the compiler less relying on signatures for its operations.
+Since we are addressing run/debug/test scenarios, a lot of projects can avoid signature data at all, because signature data is only needed for cross-project compilation.
+This could be detected automatically for certain types of projects (think web apps, console apps, test projects).

+For libraries, the signature information resource blob (a byte array) would have to be split into per-file data and we'll and logic to recombine the splits with freshly typechecked information into a single binary resource back.

 **Stage 4 - reuse import data**

 In `main1`, we restore imported assemblies to get their IL (e.g. system assemblies).

-So here we can:
-- serialize and cache imported IL (to be evaluated and benchmarked if per-assembly or per assembly-block, such as all System.*.dll into a single persisted file)
-- apply this for the cross-project case, to not reimport IL for repeating assemblies but instead restore it from the cache - by adding a cross-project intermediate file location to be coordinated with msbuild properties
+So here, we can serialize and cache imported IL - we'll need to evaluate and benchmark if per assembly or per assembly block (cases like  System.*.dll).
+We'll apply this for the cross-project case, to not reimport IL for repeating assemblies but instead restore it from the cache - by adding a cross-project intermediate file location to be coordinated with MSBuild properties.

 This will be a smaller gain for any particular project but a big accummulated one for large multi-project solutions.